Residential Real Estate

 • Foreclosures rates have almost normalized.

 • There is strong continued buyer confidence.
-The robust job situation is supporting the our national economic situation.
+The robust job situation is supporting our national economic situation.

 Changes in lifestyle: